ngohungphuc/Presentation/AngularWorkshop/Readme.md

 2. Introduction to Typescript
 - Installing
 - Compiling TypeScript
-- Introduction to let, const
+- Introduction to var, let, const, readonly
-- Arrow Functions
+- Types in TS
-- Static Typing
+- Other types
-- Classes
+- Static and Dynamic Typing
-- Interfaces
+- Class, Type and Interface
 - Generics
 - Modules
 - Operators (Spread, nullish...)